-BMI The Edgbaston Hospital is part of BMI Healthcare, Britain’s leading provider of independent healthcare with a nationwide network of hospitals clinics performing more complex surgery than any other private healthcare provider in the country.
+BMI The Priory Hospital in Birmingham is part of BMI Healthcare, Britain’s largest provider of independent healthcare with a nationwide network of hospitals performing more complex surgery than any other private healthcare provider in the country.

-The Upper GI Surgery Team at BMI The Edgbaston Hospital are leading experts in GORD and surgery for reflux.
+The Upper GI Surgery Team at BMI The Priory are leading experts in GORD and surgery for reflux.
 This form will ensure that you make contact with the right person at the hospital.
 The surgeon’s secretary will contact you within two working days.

 After completing his CCT in General Surgery, Mr Singhal undertook a national fellowship in bariatric surgery at the Musgrove Park Hospital, Taunton.
 He has experience in benign upper gastrointestinal surgery, bariatric surgery and resectional surgery for oesophago-gastric cancers.